jackaholy/Bell-Choir/README.md

 cd /Path/To/Folder
 ```

-Move into a new directory and run
+Move into a new directory and run:

 ```bash
 git clone https://github.com/jackaholy/Bell-Choir